Complex CNN CSI Enhancer for Integrated Sensing and Communications: System Model

 \section{System Model}

-This section presents the UL ISAC system setup, MIMO channel model, brief introduction of conventional channel estimators, and FFT-based ISAC transform to provide fundamentals for demonstrating the complex CNN CSI enhancer.
+This section presents the ISAC system setup, MIMO channel model, brief introduction of conventional channel estimators, and FFT-based ISAC transform to provide fundamentals for illustrating the complex CNN CSI enhancer.